Build-Week-mentor-me/Backend/README.md

       - user_id and question are required
       - returns the user and question (id, user_id, username, position, question, and business-type)

+  - Get all questions: api/users/questions
+    - returns a list of all questions (id, user_id, username, position, question, and business-type)

   - Get specific user's questions:  api/users/questions/:id
     - returns a list of all of a user's questions (id, user_id, username, position, question, and business-type)